How AI is Changing User Experience

 Dynamic Content Creation

-Brands now use AI to instantly generate product descriptions, ad copy, emails, social posts and other content.
-The AI adjusts messaging based on audience demographics, geographic targeting, and campaign objectives defined by the marketer.
+Brands now use AI to instantly generate product descriptions, ad copy, emails, social posts and other content, including innovative video campaigns.

 Benefits include: